 Clinton was actually a professor of law – having started lecturing and tutoring in 1974.

 Clinton is famously adept at playing the saxophone.
-He had first chair at a state band – and it’s thought that he’s continued playing the sax ever since.
+He had first chair at a state band – and it’s thought that he continued playing the sax ever since.

-The Clinton family famously played host to a black and white cat during their White House stay – called Socks.
+The Clinton family famously played host to a black and white cat – called ‘Socks’ – during their White House stay.
 However, it’s actually thought that Bill Clinton himself is actually allergic to cats.
 There was even going to be a videogame based around Socks, such was his pop culture impression.

-Similarly to Barack Obama, Clinton was nominated for Grammy Awards – he won two out of four that he was nominated for.
+Similarly to Barack Obama, Clinton was nominated for Grammy Awards – and he won two of the four he was nominated for.

 Clinton is one of the tallest US Presidents of all time, in joint fourth place with George HW Bush.